Keys to Trading Corn Futures

 Most of the instances are just weather scares where little material damage is done to the overall crop.
 The market will often move higher briefly only to return to a lower price once the fear of crop damage subsides.
 More often than not, it is a good idea to look for selling opportunities during the summer months on these rallies.

-Problems with Corn Crops and How the Market Is Affected
+How the Market Is Affected by Problems with Corn Crops

 However, every couple of years the fears of crop damage result in price increases that can be explosive.
 In 2012, a drought took the price of corn to an all-time high.
 Corn has a seasonal tendency to peak in price during late June or early July.